Last Updated on October 13, 2023 by Joanne Harper

-Most hermit crabs in captivity will co-exist, interacting with each other when desired and hiding when seeking privacy.
-It’s easy to determine when hermit crabs are content and must be separated.
+Most hermit crabs co-exist, interacting with each other when desired and hiding when seeking privacy.

 Are Hermit Crabs Social?

 Hermit crabs are used to living with each other.
-In the wild, hermit crabs are parts of colonies of over a hundred.
+In the wild, hermit crabs form colonies of over a hundred.
 So, a tank should host at least four hermit crabs to help them adjust to captivity.

 As with all animals, pet hermit crabs can still fight.
 According to Behavioral Ecology and Sociobiology, some hermit crabs communicate more than others.